 Mosques in the north side of the West Bank, at Nablus, and the south, at Hebron, this afternoon initiated demonstrations, calling from their loudspeakers after the day's third prayer.
 Commentators say this raises speculation that Hamas aims to escalate the situation in the territory, also calling attention to Fatah's role in maintaining West Bank security.

 There has been increasing suppression of Palestinians in the West Bank, by Israeli forces, usually assisted by Fatah security.
 Fatah security officers usually block large protests from starting.
 There is pro-Hamas sentiment in the West Bank.

 The UN, US, UK, and France lead international condemnation of the bus bombing.
 It is considered a crime of terrorism under the International Convention for the Suppression of Terrorist Bombings, to which every EU state, including the UK, is a party.

-The Israel Project, which provided information for this report is posting live updates on the aftermath of the bombing online that update throughout the day.
+The Israel Project, which contributed information for this report is posting live updates on the aftermath of the bombing online.